The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Train providers||Deutsche Bahn|

-Trains from Munich to Lausanne cover the 256 miles (413 km) long route taking on average 6 h 21 min with our travel partners like Deutsche Bahn.
+Trains from Munich to Lausanne cover the 256 miles (413 km) long journey taking on average 5 h 45 min with our travel partners like Deutsche Bahn.
 Normally, there are 6 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this trip for as low as £26, but the average price of train tickets is £55.
+While the average ticket price for this journey costs around £27, you can find the cheapest train ticket for as low as £26.
 Travellers depart most frequently from München Hbf and arrive in Lausanne.